 What's going on?

-Hey, I got a question.
+Hey, today, I got a question.

-Is is it like just uh luck of it?
+Is it like just lucky?

-Not not a lot of them.
+Not a lot of them.

-I I mean that there are some.
+I mean, there are some.

 You know, they tend to be in red states and red jurisdictions.

-And, you know, like for example the the problem we have, especially with Comey and the House Judiciary referring former CIA director Brennan uh to the DOJ for lying to Congress and and we went through that earlier.
+And, you know, like, for example, the problem we have, especially with Comey and the House Judiciary referring former CIA Director Brennan to the DOJ for lying to Congress.

-Is the statute of limitations on many of the things we're discussing is long since expired.
+Jim Jordan will be on TV to talk about it tonight, is the statute of limitations on many of the things we're discussing has long since expired.

-This is this is the remaining low-hanging fruit.
+This is the remaining low-hanging fruit.

-It's it is not the crux of what I believe they were involved in.
+It is not the crux of what I believe they were involved in.

 That's my own personal opinion.

-You know, having covered these stories now for for years and years and years, it's frustrating to me, but it is what it is.
+You know, having covered these stories now for years and years and years, it's frustrating to me, but it is what it is.

-You have judicial activism on the left, and then you you have constitutionalists, which is what you prefer on the court.
+You have judicial activism on the left, and then you have constitutionalists, which is what you prefer on the court.

-Yeah, yeah, that Juan Marshan, it's like, oh, you know what?
+It's like, oh, you know what?

-He would he he hated Trump, and it's like, you know what?
+And it's like, you know what?

-There weren't all liberal democrats.
+There weren't all liberal Democrats.

 And it's like, I don't believe that for a second.

-I mean, it's it's insane.
+I mean, it's insane.

-Anyway, my friend, I do appreciate you, appreciate your call.
+Anyway, my friend, I do appreciate you.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

 We'll have all those details.